Gaurav-Singh15/Marmeto/Readme.md

 The home page contains 3 buttons, Men, Women and Kids.
 We can click on any button and it will display the content of the respective button.

-Each product card have details about the product including Name, Vendor, Price, Oroginal price, Discount.
+Each product card have details about the product including Name, Vendor, Price, Original price, Discount percentage.

 There is a Add to Cart Button.